JZambrana1612/Homelab-Network-Infrastructure/README.md

 ## Overview
 This repository documents the setup and ongoing development of my personal homelab environment.
 The purpose of this project is to gain hands-on experience with IT networking, virtualization, and cybersecurity concepts while building a professional portfolio that demonstrates applied skills.

-This lab supports my career development path as I prepare for the **CompTIA Network+ certification** and pursue longer-term goals in **cybersecurity with a focus on gov-tech roles**.
+This lab supports my career development path as I prepare for the **CompTIA Network+ certification** and pursue longer-term goals in **networking & cybersecurity**.
 It also serves as a sandbox for experimenting with:
 - Virtualization & hypervisors (Proxmox VE)
 - Network segmentation & firewall management
 - DNS filtering & ad blocking (AdGuard)